 Exploring these public health areas while in school may give you a head start in narrowing down your preferred public health interests as there are a wide range of options for public health professionals.

 For instance, Dr. Evans explains her own experience in the field includes time spent working in medical research, assisting with clinical drug trials for conditions like heart disease, asthma, and diabetes.
 This experience involved coaching patients, evaluating ethical issues associated with research studies, creating documents and consent forms, and working closely with the Institutional Review Board.
-Like Dr. Evans, all Rasmussen College MPH faculty bring unique public health experiences and perspectives to their classrooms.
+Like Dr. Evans, all Rasmussen University MPH faculty bring unique public health experiences and perspectives to their classrooms.

 The MPH practicum will give you the opportunity to network with potential co-workers and employers while also providing you the kind of experience you can point to on your resume or show in a portfolio which will prove invaluable in future job searches.
 “Employers want someone with experience, not just an education,” says Dr. Evans.